BlueShells/modulesOfpuppet/README.md

 # modulesOfpuppet
-Here are some modules I do my puppet learning
+Here are some modules when I wrote during my puppet learning